EthanCavadia/EthanCavadia.github.io/README.md

 __m128 is the 128 bit xmm register.

 ### ps
-packed single_precision floating-points. is a 4 * 32 bit floating point numbers stored as a 128-bit value.
+packed single_precision floating-points. is a 4 * 32-bit floating-point numbers stored as a 128-bit value.

-This will be the value used by the intrinsics functions.
+This will be the value used by the intrinsic functions.

 ### _mm_load_ps()
 Load 128-bits composed of 4 packed single-precision (32-bit) floating-point elements) from memory into memory destination. mem_addr must be aligned on a 16-byte boundary.

-With _mm_load_ps() i load my 4 float (4 * 4) from each to fill the 16-byte boundary of one ps.
+With _mm_load_ps() I load my 4 floats (4 * 4) from each to fill the 16-byte boundary of one ps.

 ### _mm_mul_ps()
 The _mm_mul_ps function is multiplying a ps with another ps.